Numerical methods for multiscale inverse problems: Multiscale analysis for inverse conductivity problems

 \subsection{Sufficient conditions for microscale recovery}

-In order to verify the assumptions needed for the stability result \refeq{mainresult}, the first step is to show that the coefficient $\aeps$ must admit a homogenized matrix $A$ that is a symmetric, uniformly positive definite matrix function with bounded elements.
-These conditions are automatically satisfied for $\aeps$ defined by \refeq{aeps-m} and the models in the previous section.

-The crucial step is to show that $A(m)$ is monotone in the sense of \refeq{monotonicity}.
-The following calculations give conditions on the microstructure that guarantee this monotonicity.
+The functions $\aeps$ defined in Theorem \refeq{mainresult} admit a homogenized matrix $A$ that is a symmetric, uniformly positive definite matrix function with bounded elements.
+The crucial step is to show that $A(m, \cdot)$ is monotone in the sense of \refeq{monotonicity}.